mollyfish/Front-end-Developer-Interview-Questions/answers.md

 * What's a cool project that you've recently worked on?
 * What are some things you like about the developer tools you use?
 * Do you have any pet projects?
 What kind?
+  * I have a nature blog that I'm building - it gets me outside and it's never truly finished, so I always have something fun to play with
 * What's your favorite feature of Internet Explorer?
 * How do you like your coffee?